-The 6-step Guide on How to Talk with Customers in English
+The Essential Guide on How to Talk with Customers in English

 “The customer is always right.”

-This basically means that you need to treat customers like they’re right, even if they aren’t.
+This classic business line basically means that you need to treat customers like they are right, even if they aren’t.

-The principle behind this is that the customer knows best what they need, and no matter what, it’s our job to give them a good experience.
+The principle behind this is that the customer knows what they need best, and no matter what, it’s our job to give them a good experience.

-We’ll show you how to talk with customers in English while making sales and meeting their needs.
+In this post, I’ll show you how to talk with customers in English while making sales and meeting their needs.
+The key to a successful conversation lies in clear and direct communication.

 - How to Prepare for Customer Conversations